-Tarragona is a Mediterranean port town and considered living history.
-It is also a favorite of western Europeans.
+Tarragona is a Mediterranean port town and is considered living history.
+It is also a favorite of Western Europeans.

-An artefact of the Roman era, Tarragona is packed with World Heritage sites.
+An artifact of the Roman era, Tarragona is packed with World Heritage sites.
 It does have a fun side, too, with Port Aventura World being Spain’s most visited amusement park.

 From the beaches to the food to the nightlife, the Costa Dorada offers a lot to expats.